shigeyukey/shige-addons-wiki/src/enhance-main-window.md

 ![alt text](<images/Enhanced Main Window/02.png>)

 Click on a Column to open a menu.
+1. ⚙️Custom
    1. Open the options for the currently selected Column.
+2. ✅️All colums
+   1. Clicki the button open a window and you can change to show or hide all the columns. -> [Toggle on or off all columns](#toggle-on-or-off-all-columns)
-2. Delete Column
+3. 🗑️Delete Column
      1. Columns that have been deleted can be redisplayed from the options.
      2. Custom -> Global 1 -> Toggle on off all columns